Undeclared First Year

 Choosing your courses

-Students admitted to the Undeclared First Year can view the Fall and Winter list of suggested courses via the Undeclared Schedule of Studies.
+Students admitted to the Undeclared First Year can view the Fall and Winter list of suggested courses via the Undeclared Schedule of Studies (note: scroll to the bottom of this page).

 If you are already interested in a specific major and would like to investigate it further, you can view the semester one and two course requirements for each of our majors.
 As an Undeclared First Year student, we encourage you to choose the introductory course that relates to your potential major of interest.
 They are listed below;